wadlo/open-combat-engine/README.md

 # Demos
 The following demos are in progress:
-- diep -- A demonstration of how a game like diep.io could be built using the framework.
+- Diep -- A demonstration of how a game like diep.io could be built using the framework.
 Multiplayer not included.
 (In progress)
+- Gungeon -- Simple player movement and enemy auto-targeting the player.
+Similar to Enter the gungeon.
+- Clash -- An example with swordsmen and archers that can be spawned by both sides.